sendistephen/photobook/README.md

 - Advanced Search Functionality:
   Implement advanced search features, such as filtering by date, location, and more.

+- Improvements and Bug Fixes:

+-[✕] Close the modal when clicking outside the modal content.

+-[✕] Prevent background scrolling when the modal is open.

 ## Getting Started

 ### Prerequisites